Approximating Minimum Cost Connectivity Orientation and Augmentation: Approximation Algorithm for -orientable subgraph

+In our notion of strongly cross-free partitions, we require that $\P\cup \Q$ is a cross-free family, but we cannot require the stronger property that $\P\cup\Q$ is laminar.
+This is in contrast with the above cited works, where $\P$ and $\Q$ are uncrossed simply if one is a refinement of the other, hence $\P\cup\Q$ is a laminar family. \end{remark}

+Some further notation and definitions are in order before we introduce the notion of strongly cross-freeness.
+By a {\em sub-partition} of $V$ we mean a collection of disjoint subsets of $V$ (equivalently, a partition of a subset of $V$).
+The sets in a sub-partition will also be referred to as {\em parts}.
+For a sub-partition $\P$, let $\supp(\P)$ denote the union of parts of $\P$.
+Two sub-partitions $\P$ and $\Q$ are \emph{disjoint} if $\supp(\P)\cap\supp(\Q)=\emptyset$.

 Let us fix a special node $\r\in V$, called the {\em root node}.
-This is chosen arbitrarily, but remains fixed throughout the argument.
-(In the special case of $(k,\ell)$-edge-connectivity, we may set $\r=r_0$.)
+This can be chosen arbitrarily, but remains fixed throughout the argument.
 We use the following notational convention.
 For every partition $\P=\{P_1,\ldots, P_p\}$ of $V$, $P_1$ (that is, the part indexed 1) contains $\r$; whereas for every co-partition $\P=\{P_1,\ldots, P_p\}$, $P_1$ is the single part not containing \r.
-With every partition or co-partition $\P$ of $V$, we associate a subpartition $\tilde\P$ as follows.
+With every partition or co-partition $\P$ of $V$, we associate a sub-partition $\tilde\P$ as follows.